Comprehensive Faculty Searches: Best Practices

 Principles

-Variegation is inherent to excellence.
-Excellence thrives in an environment where colleagues of varied backgrounds collaborate to create new knowledge to understand and change the world.
+Heterogeneity is inherent to excellence.
+Excellence thrives in an environment where colleagues of varied experiences and perspectives collaborate to create new knowledge to understand and change the world.

 An open faculty position is an opportunity.
 New colleagues bring innovations, new areas of expertise, and new discoveries.
-New colleagues from a variety of backgrounds add to this rejuvenation through new intellectual directions and critical perspectives.
+New colleagues from a variety of experiences add to this rejuvenation through new intellectual directions and varigated perspectives.
 The outcome of a search creates the future of the department or school.

 Initiating a search